39th Infantry Brigade Combat Team: 21st century

+Iraq 2003-2005

-The 39th Infantry Brigade was notified in 2002 that it would be participating in a rotation to the Joint Readiness Training Center at Fort Polk, Louisiana.
-For National Guard brigades, a rotation is actually a three-year process that provides additional money, resources and training opportunities in order to improve unit readiness before the actual rotation through the Joint Readiness Training Center.
+The brigade was notified in 2002 that it would be participating in a rotation to the Joint Readiness Training Center at Fort Polk, Louisiana.
+For National Guard brigades, a rotation is a three-year process that provides additional money, resources and training opportunities in order to improve unit readiness before the actual rotation through the Joint Readiness Training Center.
 The brigade was required to complete a mission rehearsal exercise during the 2003 annual training which was conducted at Fort Chaffee, Arkansas.
 Less than a month after the completion of this major training milestone, the brigade received its alert for deployment to Iraq in support of Operation Iraqi Freedom on 28 July 2003.

-On 12 October 2003, the brigade, commanded by Brigadier General Ronald Chastain, was ordered to federal service in support of Operation Iraqi Freedom for a period of up to 18 months.
+On 12 October 2003, the brigade, commanded by Brigadier General Ronald Chastain, was ordered to federal service to fight in the Iraq War for a period of up to 18 months.
 The brigade conducted post mobilization training at Fort Hood, Texas from October 2003 until January 2004.
 In January the brigade shipped its vehicles and equipment to Iraq from Fort Hood, and then moved to Fort Polk for a Mission Rehearsal Exercise at the Joint Readiness Training Center.
 On 17 February 2004, President George W. Bush visited the brigade and had an MRE (Meal, Ready-to-Eat) lunch in a field mess tent with soldiers.
 After lunch, President Bush made brief remarks to the soldiers.

 When the brigade combat team received its alert, it was approximately 700 soldiers short of its authorized end strength.
 This shortage was due in large part to the way new recruits are accounted for in the National Guard.
 In the active Army a new recruit only comes to a unit and is counted on its books after the soldier has completed Basic Combat Training and Advanced Individual Training.
 In the National Guard, the new recruit is counted on the unit's strength reports as soon as the Soldier signs their contract.
 The brigade combat team had over 500 soldiers who had not completed either Basic or Advanced Individual Training upon alert.